Last updated: February 6, 2026

 The Supertrend reversal strategy

-• The logic: A market often consolidates in a tight range before its next big move.
-We use the indicator’s flip as our confirmation that the breakout is real and a new trend is starting.
+A market often consolidates in a tight range before its next big move.
+Use the indicator’s flip as our confirmation that the breakout is real and a new trend is starting.

 1. Identify the range: Draw support and resistance lines around a clear sideways channel.